No. 37 Squadron RAF: Bomber squadron

+As part of a complex sequence of consolidation after the war, 37 Squadron moved to Aqir on 2 October 1945, moving again to Shallufa in Egypt in December, disbanding there on 31 March 1946.
+Meanwhile 614 Squadron, flying Handley Page Halifax and B-24 Liberators from Amendola Airfield, Italy, was disbanded, with elements of it temporarily renumbered as 214 Squadron (flying Lancasters from RAF Fayid in Egypt), until it was reconstituted again, as No. 37 Squadron on 15 April 1946.
+This version of No. 37 Squadron was disbanded just 12 months later on 1 April 1947.

 Maritime reconnaissance

 The squadron reformed again at Ein Shemer Airfield in Palestine on 14 September 1947, as a maritime reconnaissance squadron equipped with Lancaster GR3s and with responsibility for patrols over the Eastern Mediterranean, and in particular the location of ships carrying Jewish illegal immigrants to Palestine.
 In May 1948, at the time of the British withdrawal from Palestine, the squadron moved to RAF Luqa in Malta, coming under the control of AHQ Malta.

-In May–August 1953 the squadron replaced its Lancasters with Avro Shackletons.
+In May–August 1953 the squadron replaced its Lancasters with Avro Shackleton MR.2s.
 It flew in support of the Anglo-French invasion of Egypt in 1956 (the Suez Crisis), and in July 1957 the squadron moved to RAF Khormaksar in Aden, for patrols over the Red Sea and Indian Ocean, with a secondary role of air support, including bombing fortified positions and strafing using the Shackleton's nose-mounted guns in counterinsurgency operations during the Aden Emergency.
 A detachment was based at Bahrain in an attempt to stop gun running from Oman.
 In 1961 the squadron flew in support of Operation Vantage, the British response to Iraqi threats against Kuwait, and from 1966, as a result of Rhodesia's Unilateral Declaration of Independence, supplied regular detachments to Mahajanga in Madagascar as part of the Beira Patrol, a British blockade of ships carrying oil to Rhodesia via Mozambique.
 The squadron disbanded at Khormaksar on 7 September 1967.

 The colours of 37 Squadron are in All Saints' Church, Stamford.